daaaaande/auto_find_circ/README.md

 - create a second, more dense matrix with perl matrixtwo.pl groupname/allcircs_matrix_heatmap.txt

 -> from there on first_heatmap.R will filter the results, needs to be run manually and should be an example of how to handle the  allcircs_matrix_heatmap.txt

+ >the main data output is already done for the steptwo output, the matrixmaker.pl and matrixtwo.pl combined with the first_hetmap.R will just make it more easy to analyze the data that comes out. so in theory you could ignore the last 3 steps!

+ > when mapping files for the matrix making steps are missing you could just comment those lines if you do not want the addistional information!